dbzl-project11/dbzl-project11.github.io/usefulInfo/boost.md

 - 1 zenni
     - Broly's Ring
-    - Rising Fighting Spirit
+    - Rising Fighting Spirit/Aura Change
-    - Aura Change (Any color or type)
-    - Mirage
+    - Mirage Master
+    - Unleash Ki
 - 2 zenni
     - Exquisite Skill
-    - Unleash Ki
+    - Kibitos Secret Art
     - Latent Energy!
     - Light Body
+    - Power of Rage
+    - Unleash Latent Power 1
 - 3 zenni
-    - Kibito's Secret Art
+    - Ultra Instinct Omen
+    - Ki Control
-    - Power of Rage
+    - Unleash Latent Power 2
+    - Spiritual Control
     - Serious!
     - Indignation!
     - Fighting Spirit!
     - Draconic Aura
-    - Defense +1
 - 4 zenni
-    - Super +1
-    - Attack +1
+    - Dragon Power
-    - Ki +1
+    - 18's Kiss
+    - Unleash Latent Power 3
 - 5 zenni
-    - Dragon Power
+    - Starter Kit
-- 10 zenni
+    - Satisfying blow
     - Style of the Strong
+- 6 zeni
+    - B2 Bonanza
+    - B1 Bargains
+    - Closeout Special

+#### Boost Store Specific Potara Description
+- Starter kit - Rising Fighting Spirit (green aura), base ki power +1, active heart, tag bar starts at full, quick charge, secret measures
+- B2 bonanza - Base Ki Power +1, B2s cost half (no loss of health), green aura
+- B1 bargains - Spiritual Control, B1 KSA effect, blast gauge charge speed +20%, green aura
+- Closeout special - Savior, Sparking plus, Power of Rage, green aura

 #### Other boosts

-- Immediately "rotate" your free agent regardless of what week it is - 2 Zenni
+- Immediate FA Swap (cannot be used to allow a character in more than 12 weeks in the main season)  - 2 Zenni
     - This boost would also enable you to trade out someone who was already rotated out as if it was a week where you could do so normally.
 For example, if you are the Earth's Defenders, and you have Mid Vegeta (Your free agent), Goku, Tien, Krillin, and Yamcha in as fighters and Chiaotzu swapped out.
 You may choose to use this boost to swap Krillin out and Chiaotzu in as fighters.

 The weeks you normally rotate your free agent bench are the following: